-Infertility (including sterility) General counseling and diagnostic services.
-Not covered; Member pays 100% of all charges

-Specific diagnostic services, treatment and prescription drugs.
+Infertility (including sterility) General counseling and one consultation visit to diagnose infertility conditions.
+Member pays \$20 Copayment Specific diagnostic services, treatment and prescription drugs.
 Not covered; Member pays 100% of all charges

 Exclusions: Diagnostic testing and medical treatment of sterility and infertility regardless of origin or cause; all charges and related services for donor materials; all forms of artificial intervention for any reason including artificial insemination and in-vitro fertilization; prognostic (predictive) genetic testing for the detection of congenital and heritable disorders; surrogacy